Condominium (international law)

-A condominium (plural either condominia, as in Latin, or condominiums) in international law is a territory (such as a border area or a state) in or over which multiple sovereign powers formally agree to share equal dominium (in the sense of sovereignty) and exercise their rights jointly, without dividing it into "national" zones.
+A condominium (plural either condominia, as in Latin, or condominiums) in international law is a territory (such as a border area or a state) in or over which multiple sovereign powers formally agree to share equal dominion and exercise their rights jointly, without dividing it into "national" zones.

 Although a condominium has always been recognized as a theoretical possibility, condominia have been rare in practice.
 A major problem, and the reason so few have existed, is the difficulty of ensuring co-operation between the sovereign powers; once the understanding fails, the status is likely to become untenable.
+For example, disputes over the status of the Condominium of Bosnia-Herzegovina, nominally governed by both the Ottoman Empire and Austro-Hungarian Empire, caused the Bosnian Crisis, a cause of World War I.

 Etymology

 The word is recorded in English since 1718, from Modern Latin, apparently coined in Germany c.
 1700 from Latin con- 'together' + dominium 'right of ownership' (compare domain).
 A condominium of three sovereign powers is sometimes called a tripartite condominium or tridominium.